guigolab/cls3-final-files-description/README.md

 ## loci masterTable GTF

 **_Please use only after completely understanding the generation process.
-This is an annotation with all the refined CLS loci and might harbour read-throughs; this is not the final gencode annotation_**
+This is an annotation with all the refined CLS loci and might harbour read-throughs; this is not the final gencode annotation, but useful for analysis pertaining to all the obtained CLS3 loci_**

 The loci GTFs can be downloaded using the following links.
 .